Yext SEO Landing Page Case Study - Double-Time vs Yext

 Yext a company/service that consolidates your business information across multiple online listings / websites (Google, Facebook, Yelp, etc.).
 This helps you keep track of your information, reduce errors, and ensure all information is accurate (and up to date) on all the various search engine listings, social media platforms, travel/review sites, and more.
 Yext is a large company with multiple departments and employees.
 One of their newer offerings is "Yext Local Landing Pages", web pages designed to improve local SEO.
-Are Yext local landing pages any good?
+But are Yext local landing pages any good?

-Recently, Yext contacted one of our clients and offered their "Local Landing Pages" service.
+Recently, Yext contacted one of our clients and offered them "Yext Local Landing Pages" service.
 They spoke with our client's new marketing manager and used technical jargon (and insignificant examples) to make a convincing case.
 Yext created a bunch of new landing pages to replace the existing pages, which had been developed and maintained by us.

-We presented our case using clearly, providing reasons and citing data that backed up our points.
+We presented our case clearly, providing reasons and citing data that backed up our points.
 Yext also presented their case, but again resorted to technical jargon and mentioned that they are a larger company with more clients (as a reason to choose them).

 As a client, what do you do when you have two companies but you don't know which is the best?
 You turn to a non-biased, credible third party to do the research and make the decision for you.